Robot Calibration (Laser Tracker)

 2.The Measurements reference frame directly depends on the robot base.

-4.The Robot calibration project is present in the station and all the measurements that we are planning to take are free of collision and visible by the laser tracker (select show for each group of measurements).
+4.The Robot calibration project is present in the station and all the measurements that you are planning to take are free of collision and visible by the laser tracker (select show for each group of measurements).

 There are four sets of measurements that are required to successfully accomplish robot calibration: